 So many of us current and prior First Responders have gone through our own hell, but - with help - have staved off the demons.

-Is every situation regarding mental health (depression, PTSD and anxiety) the same?
+Is every situation regarding mental health (depression, PTSD, anxiety etc.) the same?

 No, not even close!